Skip to contents

 Homoscedasticity: homogeneity of variances in each level: Bartlett test

-Both aov() and oneway.test() test whether two or more samples from normal distributions have the same mean.
-While aov() requires homogeneity of variances in each level (group), the oneway.test() does not require that the variances in each level are necessarily equal.
-Homoscedasticity is assessed using the Bartlett test, see bartlett.test(), under the null hypothesis that the variances in each of the levels are equal.
+Both aov() and oneway.test() assess whether two or more samples drawn from normal distributions have the same mean.
+While aov() assumes homogeneity of variances across groups, oneway.test() does not require the variances to be equal.

 One-way test and ANOVA

-Post-hoc analysis: Tukey`s honestly significant differences (HSD) and Sidak corrected confidence intervals
+Post-hoc analysis: Tukey’s Honestly Significant Differences (HSD) and Sidak-corrected confidence intervals

 Tukey`s HSD procedure is based on pairwise comparisons of the differences between the means at each factor level and produces a set of corresponding confidence intervals.
 The Sidak procedure, on the other hand, addresses the problems of a type I error by lowering the acceptable probability of a type I error for all comparisons of the levels of the independent, categorical variable.

-The Sidak corrected acceptable probability of error (Šidák 1967) is defined as \(\alpha_{Sidak}=1\)-conf.int\(^{1/M}\), where \(M=\frac{n\cdot (n-1)}{2}\) is the number of pairwise comparisons of the \(n\) levels of the categorical variable.
+The Sidak corrected acceptable probability of error (Šidák 1967) is defined as αSidak=(1\alpha_{Sidak}=(1-conf.int)1/M)^{1/M}, where M=n(n1)2M=\frac{n\cdot (n-1)}{2} is the number of pairwise comparisons of the nn levels of the categorical variable.

-In the graphical display of One-way test and ANOVA, visstat() displays both the conf.level \(\cdot\; 100 \%\) confidence intervals alongside the larger, Sidak-corrected \((1-\alpha_{Sidak})\cdot 100\;\%\) confidence intervals.
+In the graphical display of One-way test and ANOVA, visstat() displays both the conf.level 100%\cdot\; 100 \%-confidence intervals alongside the larger, Sidak-corrected (1αSidak)100%(1-\alpha_{Sidak})\cdot 100\;\%-confidence intervals.

 Note that the current structure of visstat() does not allow the study of interactions between the different levels of an independent variable.